mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/prms.rst

    :widths: 20, 40, 20, 20

-   "_id", "A unique identifier for each patient.", "Integer", "Primary Key, Auto-increment, Not Null" "name", "The full name of the patient.", "Varchar(50)", "Not Null" "email", "The email address of the patient", "Varchar(50)", "Not Null" "phone", "The phone number of the patient", "Date", "Not Null" "nationality", "The nationality of the patient", "Varchar(10)", "Not Null" "gender", "The gender of the patient", "Varchar(15)", "Not Null" "dob", "The date of birth of the patient", "Varchar(100)", "Unique, Not Null" "derma", "The id of the dermatologist that created the patient record", "Varchar(255)", "Not Null" "created", "The date the record was created", "Varchar(255)", "Not Null" "updated", "The date the record was updated", "Text", "Nullable"
+   "_id", "A unique identifier for each patient.", "Integer", "Primary Key, Auto-increment, Not Null" "name", "The full name of the patient.", "", "Not Null" "email", "The email address of the patient", "", "Not Null" "phone", "The phone number of the patient", "", "Not Null" "nationality", "The nationality of the patient", "", "Not Null" "gender", "The gender of the patient", "", "Not Null" "dob", "The date of birth of the patient", "", "Unique, Not Null" "derma", "The id of the dermatologist that created the patient record", "", "Not Null" "created", "The date the record was created", "", "Not Null" "updated", "The date the record was updated", "", "Nullable"

 **Relationships**